6 Request Compute, Memory, and Latency Bottlenecks

 PagedAttention

-PagedAttention (Kwon et al. 2023), introduced in vLLM, borrows the virtual memory model from operating systems.
+PagedAttention, which was introduced in vLLM, borrows the virtual memory model from operating systems to solve the wasted memory problem.
 Instead of one big contiguous allocation per request, the KV cache is divided into fixed-size pages (also called blocks), typically holding 16 or 32 tokens each.
 A request’s KV cache is a linked list of pages that can be scattered anywhere in GPU memory.
+The same requests from Figure 6.3 are shown in Figure 6.4 with a paged memory model.

 The benefits are significant:

-• Near-zero fragmentation: the only wasted space is the partial last page of each request.
-With 16-token pages, average waste is 8 tokens per request – negligible compared to the old approach of reserving memory for the maximum sequence length.
+• Near-zero fragmentation: no external fragmentation, and the only internal fragmentation is the partial last page of each request.
+With 16-token pages, average waste is 8 tokens per request — negligible compared to the old approach of reserving memory for the maximum sequence length.
+The near-zero memory waste allows dramatically higher concurrency and longer sequence lengths within the same memory budget.

-• Dynamic allocation: pages are allocated on demand as the sequence grows, so a short request doesn’t tie up memory it will never use.
+• Dynamic allocation: pages are allocated on demand as the sequence grows, so a short request doesn’t tie up memory it will never use, and a long generation doesn’t hold reserved memory for long periods.

 • Sharing: two requests that share a common prefix (same system prompt, for instance) can point to the same physical pages for the shared portion, storing the data once.
-This is the foundation for prefix caching, which we’ll cover in Section 6.4.
+The combination of paged attention and ragged batching (discussed in Section 5.3) is a beautiful solution that reduces both KV cache memory usage and memory reads, benefiting TPOT.
+Figure 5.8 shows the elegance and large savings when you combine the two, and is worth reviewing again here.

 PagedAttention has become the standard approach for KV cache memory management.
-Nearly every major serving framework – vLLM, SGLang, TensorRT-LLM – uses some variant of it.
+Nearly every major serving framework, including vLLM, SGLang, and TensorRT-LLM, uses some variant of it.

 KV cache quantization

-The KV cache formula above assumed FP16 storage.
+The KV cache formula above assumed 2 bytes per key/value using FP16 storage.
 If you store keys and values in INT8 or FP8 instead, you immediately halve the memory per token.
 For our 70B model example, that drops per-request KV cache memory from 1.28 GB to 640 MB at 4K sequence length.

-KV cache quantization is separate from weight quantization (Section 4.1).
+KV cache quantization is separate from model weight quantization (Section 4.1).
 The model weights can be in one precision while the KV cache is stored in another.
-In practice, many deployments run model weights in INT4 or FP8 while keeping the KV cache in FP8 or INT8 – different components have different sensitivity to precision loss.
+In practice, many deployments that run model weights in INT4 keep the KV cache in FP8 or INT8, because these different components have different sensitivity to precision loss.

-The quality impact is generally small.
+The quality impact of KV cache quantization is generally small.
 Keys and values are intermediate activations, not learned parameters, and small quantization errors in individual KV entries tend to average out across the many entries involved in an attention computation.
-The tradeoff is straightforward: half the memory for a small and often negligible reduction in output quality.
+The tradeoff is straightforward: reduced memory for a small and often negligible reduction in output quality.

-One research paper garnering a lot of interest is TurboQuant (Zandieh et al. 2025).
-Rather than simply choosing a new datatype, they use techniques like rotations and vector quantization to compress entries.
-They report succes squeezing entries down to 3.5 bits without hurting LLM performance.
-Given that decoding is bandwidth bound, reductions in KV cache size provide close to linear speedups.
+Another quantization approach, which garnered a lot of attention recently, is TurboQuant (Zandieh et al. 2025).
+Rather than simply choosing a new datatype, they use techniques like random rotations to support quantization to lower bit depths.
+They report success squeezing entries down to 3.5 bits without hurting LLM performance.
+Interest in KV cache quantization techniques is high because bandwidth-bound nature of decoding means that reductions in KV cache size provide close to linear speedups to TPOT and throughput.

 KV cache compression